A Beginner’s Guide To Etsy.

 Look for guest posting opportunities.
 Find blogs within your niche, and ask about guest posting.
-For instance, I might look for a healthy living blog, and write an article in why commercial soaps (which are really detergents) are bad for your skin, or a crunchy blog, and write about why goat milk is good for the skin, or any number of things.
+For instance, I might look for a healthy living blog and write an article on why commercial soaps (which are really detergents) are bad for your skin, or a crunchy blog and write about why goat milk is good for the skin, or any number of things.

 Of course, it’s imperative that you write quality articles with helpful information, not just trying to sell your product, but something truly of value to the reader.
 You don’t want to sound like a salesman, you probably don’t even want to mention your shop in the article, but if your information is truly worthwhile, it’ll make people want to click that link in the “about the author” box.

 Bonus tip: When you’re emailing the blog owner about a guest posting opportunity, be sure to be genuine, and use good grammar.
 Lacking those things will likely result in no response to your inquiry.

 Sponsor blog giveaways.
 This will help people become familiar with your stuff, and create goodwill.
 I also recommend that one of the ways to enter the giveaway be going to your shop, and leaving a comment on the giveaway blog telling what the person’s favorite product is.
 It gets people to visit your shop and, again, become familiar with your products, opening the door for future sales.